apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 - **Improvement of the problem of too large image**

-StreamPark's current image support for Flink on Kubernetes jobs is to combine the basic image and user code into a Fat image and push it to the Docker warehouse.
+  StreamPark's current image support for Flink on Kubernetes jobs is to combine the basic image and user code into a Fat image and push it to the Docker repository.
 The problem with this method is that it takes a long time when the image is too large.
 It is hoped that the basic image can be restored in the future.
 There is no need to hit the business code together every time, which can greatly improve development efficiency and save costs.